christiandavidfs/GiveLifyHomeAssignment/README.md

 to run the test one by one:
 npx cypress open

+to run all the tests:
+npx cypress run

 to run the tests with a word in the title: npx cypress run --env grep="keyword"